rapodaca/dialect/src/manuscript.md

 Dialect's compact representation requires some tradeoffs regarding expressiveness.
 Extended bonding beyond the delocalization subgraph is not supported.
 This limitation excludes many types of molecule, including organometallics and delocalization-stabilized ions.
 Zero-order bonds are not supported, making it difficult to accurately encode coordination complexes.
 Only four-coordinate, tetrahedral stereocenters can be encoded, excluding many forms of chirality, including helical chirality, all forms of non-tetrahedral stereochemistry, and lone-pair tetrahedral centers.
 Conformational restrictions beyond the isolated double bond are not supported, which excludes important molecules such as those exhibiting atropisomerism.
 Other formats such as CDXML and molfile support enhanced stereochemical features enabling the differentiation of various kinds of partial stereochemical information, but Dialect does not.

-Applications requiring features beyond those supported by Dialect can use the atomic extension field.
-This integer field allows atoms to be individually associated with one of ten thousand unique labels whose values range from 0 to 9999, inclusive.
-When used with an application-specific dictionary, the extension field allows atoms to carry a wide range of additional attributes.
-Readers must report the contents of this field, allowing extension code to capture extension values for later use.

 Broader expansion of Dialect's capabilities could be possible through *metaformats*.
-A metaformat embeds one or more Dialect strings within a surrounding serialization format.
-As noted previously, SMILES itself defines a reaction metaformat, using the greater than symbol (`>`) to separate reactant, agent, and product molecules.
-In a similar manner, two- or three-dimensional coordinates could be associated with each atom through a metaformat that includes a dictionary mapping atomic index to coordinate.
-Collections of atoms could likewise be encoded to replicate the enhanced stereochemistry features of other formats.
+A metaformat embeds one or more Dialect strings within a surrounding serialization format.For example, two- or three-dimensional coordinates could be associated with each atom through a metaformat that includes a dictionary mapping atomic index to coordinate.
+Collections of atoms or bonds could likewise be encoded to replicate the enhanced stereochemistry features of other formats.
 And so on.
 However, the utility of such extensions should be weighed against Dialect's main value proposition: high information density.
 An application attempting to use a verbose metaformat may benefit from adopting better-suited format instead.

 Setting aside the many technical and usability issues a metaformat would raise, versioning is likely to play an important role.
 Dialect itself lacks any mechanism to convey the concept of version.
 This stands in contrast to InChI, which not only encodes a version identifier, but has done so from its first release.
 Adding a version identifier would, unfortunately, break compatibility with the large number of existing SMILES software.
 Metaformats offer an opportunity to address this limitation.